map32/oh-so-fine/README.md

 The structures now spawn properly, however they may overlap due to it requireing n^2 check of locations.
 The arrow shoots but it does not go through doors.

 Finished:
   First person view/movement
   Structure Tree
   3d Structures

 In progress:
   Collision detection
   Bow/Arrow

 Unstarted:
   Textures
   Objects
   HUD
   Menu
   Sounds

+6/10/15

+Dong created arrow class; the arrow has a hitbox, and blocks when it collides with a structure.
+However it needs to be fixed so that they can go through doors.

+6/11/15

+Obi worked on colliding function and strated working on HUD.

+6/12/15

+Dong revamped the general code structure; the World class now contains most of the gameplay aspects such as players structures arrows etc. Only hud and Menu are not part of world.
+Also he worked more on general collision detection of players and others through hitboxes.

+6/15/15

+Obi worked more on HUD and finished Menu and HUD classes.
+Dong fixed arrow curving, created Object classes which aretargets of the arrows and players can gain points from it.
+When the player runs out of arrows or